aspect-build/rules_js/docs/troubleshooting.md

 ### require appears in your code

-This is the case when you write a `config.js` file and pass it to a tool.
+This is the case when you write an `import` or `require` statement.

-> This is the "ideal" way for JavaScript libraries to be configured, because it allows an easy
-> "symmetry" where you `require` a library and declare your dependency on it in the same place.

-In this case you should add the runtime dependency to your BUILD file where the `config.js` is a source.
+In this case you should add the runtime dependency to your BUILD file alongside your source file:

 For example,